markuryy/IE323/kiosk-presentation/final_report.md

 ### Demographic Analysis

-Our survey captured a broad range of participant demographics.
+Our survey captured a fair range of participant demographics given the small sample size.
 As shown in Figure 1, the age distribution skewed younger with 47.1% aged 18-29, while still maintaining significant representation from older age groups (29.4% aged 30-49, 23.6% aged 50 and above).
 Figure 2 demonstrates a balanced gender distribution across our participants, with 47.1% female, 41.2% male, and 11.8% non-binary/other respondents.
 Most notably, as illustrated in Figure 3, 35.3% of respondents reported using assistive devices, providing robust data on accessibility challenges across different user groups.

 <div style="display: flex; justify-content: space-between; margin-bottom: 20px;">
   <div style="flex: 1; margin-right: 10px;">